Rank one perturbations and Anderson-type Hamiltonians: Preliminaries

 Consider the rank one perturbations $A_\alpha$ given by \eqref{e-rk1} and their spectral measures $\mu_\alpha$ corresponding to the cyclic vector $\f$.

-Since the spectral measure $\mu$ is non-negative, the imaginary part of its Cauchy transform $K\mu(z)$ is non-negative for $z\in\C_+$.
-Recall that the angular boundary values of the Cauchy transform exit almost everywhere with respect to the Lebesgue measure.
+Since the spectral measure $\mu$ is non-negative, the Cauchy transform $K\mu(z)$ is Herglotz, i.e.~its imaginary part is non-negative for $z\in\C_+$.
 For every $\alpha \in \R$ it is hence possible to find an essentially bounded by $-\pi<u(t)\le \pi$, $t\in \R$, function and a constant $c\in \R$ such that

+see e.g.~\cite[Section VIII.1]{MP}.
+To better understand this formula, recall that the angular boundary values of the Cauchy transform exist almost everywhere with respect to the Lebesgue measure.
+Now think of $K_1 u$ as the analytic upper half-plane extension of $u$.
+So that for $\alpha>0$ (we can always re-label $A$ and $A_\alpha$ so that $\alpha>0$), function $u$ can equivalently be defined via the principal argument

 Function $u$ is called the Krein--Lifshits spectral shift of the rank one perturbation $A_\alpha$.
+Since $K\mu$ is Herglotz, the range of $u$ is contained in $[0,\pi].$ Indeed, consider the logarithm of \eqref{e-nuu}, take its imaginary part and recall the relation \eqref{e-acIm}.

+By breaking $K\mu$ in \eqref{e-arc} into real and imaginary part $K\mu =iP\mu-Q\mu$ (where $P$ denotes the Poisson integral and $Q$ denotes the conjugate Poisson integral), it becomes clear that the singularity of the integrand causes $u$ to jump from $0$ to $\pi$ at isolated points of $\supp\mu\ti{s}$.

+In the non-isolated case, a characterization of the point masses of $\mu$ and $\mu_\alpha$ is included in \cite[Section VIII.5]{MP}.

-Using the Aronszajn--Krein formula \eqref{e-AK} we obtain a relation between the shift function and the measure $\mu_\alpha$
+Using the Aronszajn--Krein formula \eqref{e-AK} we obtain a relation between the shift function and the measure $\mu_\alpha$: